Nexirift/.github/profile/README.md

 Please do NOT disclose the vulnerability to anyone else, as it could heavily impact our users.
 We appreciate your responsible disclosure and commitment to the security of our platform.

-For example, to report a vulnerability in the GraphQL Yoga Keycloak plugin repository, you can visit [this link](https://github.com/Nexirift/plugin-keycloak/security/advisories/new).
+For example, to report a vulnerability in the GraphQL Yoga OIDC plugin repository, you can visit [this link](https://github.com/Nexirift/plugin-oidc/security/advisories/new).